PraminthaFernando/supermarket-webapp/README.md

-# CSS Stylist
+# CSS Stylish
-tailwind can be used for stylist
+tailwind can be used for stylish

 # Database
 Shuld be identify trigers and other functionalities and add them